dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0204.md

 With strategies for generating objects covered, we’re free now to look at some strategies for structuring classes and objects.
 I will focus in particular on the principle that composition provides greater flexibility than inheritance.
 The patterns I examine in this chapter are once again drawn from the Gang of Four catalog.

-This chapter will cover a trio of patterns:

-The Composite pattern: Composing structures in which groups of objects can be used as if they were individual objects

-The Decorator pattern: A flexible mechanism for combining objects at runtime to extend functionality

-The Facade pattern: Creating a simple interface to complex or variable systems
+This chapter will cover a trio of patterns: 1) The Composite pattern: Composing structures in which groups of objects can be used as if they were individual objects.
+2) The Decorator pattern: A flexible mechanism for combining objects at runtime to extend functionality.
+3) The Facade pattern: Creating a simple interface to complex or variable systems.

-Structuring Classes to Allow Flexible Objects
+## 4.1 Structuring Classes to Allow Flexible Objects

 Way back in Chapter 4, I said that beginners often confuse objects and classes.
 This was only half true.
 In fact, most of the rest of us occasionally scratch our heads over UML class diagrams, attempting to reconcile the static inheritance structures they show with the dynamic object relationships their objects will enter into off the page.